gbv/jskos-server/README.md

   ```

 ### POST /mappings
-Saves a mapping in the database.
+Saves a mapping or multiple mappings in the database.

+* **URL Params**

+  `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple mappings into the database.
+Errors for individual mappings will be ignored and existing mappings will be overridden.
+The resulting set will only include the `id` for each mapping that was written into the database.

 * **Success Reponse**

-  JSKOS Mapping object as it was saved in the database.
+  JSKOS Mapping object as it was saved in the database, or array of mapping objects with only a `uri` if bulk mode was used..

+* **Error Response**

+  When a single mapping is provided, an error can be returned if there's something wrong with it (see [errors](#errors)).
+When multiple mappings are provided, the first error will be returned, except if bulk mode is enabled in which errors for individual mappings are ignored.

 ### PUT /mappings/:_id
 Overwrites a mapping in the database.